djordjedotlic/DEDA_CRIXandSVI/README.md

 # DEDA_CRIXandSVI
 "Can Attention Explain the Returns of Cryptocurrencies?"

-Digital Economy and Decision Analytics seminar
+Digital Economy and Decision Analytics, SS17

-Humboldt University of Berlin, Wiwi SS17
+Humboldt University of Berlin, Wiwi
+Ladislaus von Bortkiewicz Chair of Statistics